bmcmahen/captioner/README.md

-# Fiddleware Subtitles
+# Captioner.app

-Fiddleware Subtitles is a web app that allows you to produce SRT files for mp4, YouTube, or Vimeo videos directly in your web browser.
+Captioner.app is a web app that allows you to produce SRT files for mp4, YouTube, or Vimeo videos directly in your web browser.

 It's built using the [Sancho-UI](https://github.com/bmcmahen/sancho) design system, Firebase, Typescript, React and Emotion.